samyak-jain-iitm/tds-ga8-ques6/README.md

 This repository contains a visualization of organizational spending breakdown by Department and Expense Type, created for Osinski and Sons.

 ### Files
-- `chart.png`: A Sunburst Diagram visualizing the budget hierarchy.
+- chart.png: A Sunburst Diagram visualizing the budget hierarchy.
-- `spending_data.csv`: The source data used to generate the visualization.
+- spending_data.csv: The source data used to generate the visualization.